 Whats the song meaning?

 Does your favorite singer keep belting out, “Love one another”?
 Perhaps he is trying to tell you something.
 Anyone who knows a little bit about singing is fully aware of the passion involved with the activity.
-Although all of the words in a melody are important, some phrases resonate with the artist more than others.
+Although all the words in a melody are important, some phrases resonate with the artist more than others.
 It is typically these sayings that are delivered with an unusual amount of power.
 You should pay close attention to such words in any given song as they are probably its theme.

 Whats the right answer?